virkat/virkat-website-full/README.md

    ```
 2. Open the folder in your code editor.
 3. Open `index.html` in your browser to view the site locally.

+## Design & UX
+- Modern color palette, rounded corners, and soft shadows for a premium look
+- Responsive grid layouts for all sections and pages
+- Smooth transitions and hover effects for interactivity
+- Mobile-first design for excellent usability on all devices

 ## Deployment
 - The site is deployed using GitHub Pages from the `main` branch.